plainas/qjp/README.md

 # Display multiple attributes in table mode (aligned columns)
 qjp cars.json -d make -d model -d year -T

+# Display all attributes (discovers all keys automatically)
+qjp cars.json -a

+# Display all attributes in table mode
+# Useful for quickly inspecting the contents of a file
+qjp cars.json -a -T

 # Truncate long lines.
 # this can be usefull while working with large objects
 qjp cars.json -t